lanceman2/quickstream/README.md

   uses a completely different flow pointer advancement model which gives blocks control over ring buffer read and write sizes

+- quickstream can have loops in the stream flow.
+A block may directly connect to itself.

 - quickstream, more so, restricts what blocks can do (the idea is that without restriction there is no modularity)